KripkesBeard/KripkesBeard.github.io/about.md

 Prolog, and C. I work maily with interpreters, compilers, embedded domain specific languages, metalinguistic abstractions, and the foundations of programming language theory.

-Currently I am an undergraduate persuing a double major in Philosophy and Mathematics with a minor in Computer Science
+Currently I am an undergraduate persuing a double major in Philosophy and Mathematics with a minor in Computer Science.